FarronF/limerick-council-meetings/meetings/2018/05/08-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 10th April 2018.md

 dated 28th March, 2018 giving an update in relation to proposed traffic calming measures

 at Kilcornan.
-The report was noted by Members.---
+The report was noted by Members.
+---
 5

 **9.**